-We have been collecting ideas for science activities for kids to learn about the 5 senses.
+What are the five senses?
+The 5 senses are: sight, smell, taste, hearing, and touch.
+Through these senses kids explore and learn about the world around them, and learn about themselves.
+Teaching kids the 5 senses are integral part of all preschool curicullum.
+We have shared ideas of science activities for kids to learn about the 5 senses.
 Today we put them all together at one place, and we will continue to add more to this topics.
-It is fun to learn about your body and there are so many to learn about the senses.
+It is fun to learn about your body and there are so many to learn about the five senses.
 We try to include activities for kids of all ages, from preschool to kindergarten to school age, and many of these activities can be adapted to different ages.

 45 Science Activities for Kids to Learn the 5 Senses

 9 Kids Science Experiments about Light will teach them why and how we can see, and some interesting facts about light.

 Talking about light will easily goes into color.
 These 7 science experiments about colors will help kids understand the science behind the colors.

 After light and color, an easy transition is sound.
 How do you explain to kids that sound is certain type of wave?
 These 7 fun science activities will help kids see the sound, and get an intuitive understanding of it.